DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Main files** - Cuyima Interesting NPCs SE - Custom Hair

+**Hide facegen files** - Double click on the mod in your mod order, switch to *Conflicts* tab, at the right side of *Winning file conflicts* there will be a filter, copy `020FE3` into it, hide two appeared files.

 ### [Interesting NPCs Visual Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/40046?tab=files)

 **Main files** - Interesting NPCs Visual Overhaul